 Over 3.4 billion phishing emails are sent out to unsuspecting recipients every day.
 At that pace, over 1 trillion email scams are deployed in one calendar year.
 The sheer enormity of these numbers makes it easier to understand how and why employees become victims of phishing email scams.

-The typical email inbox is overflowing with emails from colleagues, partners, friends and family, third-party providers, newsletters, company promotions, and hidden among those, some from cybercriminals.
+The typical email inbox is overflowing with emails from colleagues, partners, friends, and family, third-party providers, newsletters, company promotions, and hidden among those, some from cybercriminals.
 Compounding this is the overly busy workday and the pressure to read and act upon every single email.

-How To Report an Email Scam
+How to Report a Phishing Email

 To report an email scam, do the following:

 Report the email scam to your IT department and manager

 Make sure employees are aware of the corporate security policy on how to report an email scam.
 As part of your ongoing cyber security awareness campaign, remind employees through email newsletters, posters, and other communication tools to report email scams and who they should contact.

 Report the email scam to the email provider

 Most email providers have built-in mechanisms that make it easy to report an email scam.
 The report phishing button can be enabled in Outlook, Gmail, Yahoo!, and other email clients.

 If employees are checking their personal email at work, make sure they have enabled the report phishing button and remind them that you want them to be proactive against phishing (even in their personal inbox).